cc-archive/vocabulary-legacy/README.md

 `vocabulary` is a monorepo containing three packages:

-- [@creativecommons/vocabulary](packages/vocabulary) - The main css component library
+- [@creativecommons/vocabulary](packages/vocabulary) - The main CSS component library
 - [@creativecommons/fonts](packages/fonts) - A collection of typefaces and icon fonts
-- [@creativecommons/vue-vocabulary](packages/vue-vocabulary) - Vue component library powered by the main css library
+- [@creativecommons/vue-vocabulary](packages/vue-vocabulary) - Vue component library powered by the main CSS library

 Packages are located in the `/packages` directory.